acend/container-basics-training/content/en/docs/06/_index.md

 The MariaDB container is a good example as to why it's good to have an external volume.
 There are several possibilities on how to work with volumes in Docker, in this case, we're going to create a docker volume to store the persistent data of our MariaDB.
 The volume is managed by Docker itself.

-Create the docker managed volume with:
+Create the docker-managed volume with:

 ```bash
 docker volume create volume-mariadb